EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/8cdde398-0493-4d7d-ae59-99e9a628865f" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-click next until you get to networking, then next to virtual networks click create and name it lab1-Vnet than ok and you can click create and review and wait for it to delploy
+Click 'Next' until you reach the 'Networking' section.
+Then, next to 'Virtual Networks,' click 'Create.'
+Name the network 'lab1-Vnet,' then click 'OK.'
+After that, proceed to click 'Create' and 'Review.'
+Wait for the deployment to complete.
 </p>
 <br />